-Bear in mind too that initial purchase price is higher than an equivalent conventional vehicle (the cheapest new EV at March 2023 is £27k) and delivery times are long because of component scarcity.
-Even if you allow for the 'opportunity cost' of the additional capital outlay (the loss of other purchase opportunities by additional outlay on an EV), over the life of ownership an EV will be cheaper.
+Bear in mind too that initial purchase price is often higher than an equivalent conventional vehicle (the cheapest new four -seat EV at Jan 2024 is approx. £25k, but you can find a new two seater for under £10k) and delivery times are sometimes long because of component scarcity.
+However prices are falling because manufacturers are required to produce an agreed proportion of their output as EV's or hybrids.
+Chinese and South Korean manufacturers are bringing good value EV's to markets in Europe.
+For example the MG brand.
+Even if you allow for the 'opportunity cost' of the additional capital outlay (the loss of other purchase opportunities by additional outlay on an EV) , over the life of ownership an EV will be cheaper.

-EV batteries, which are very expensive to replace should last for 100000 mls and their efficiency will degrade over time, but owners may be able to insure against this and some manufacturers provide free upgrades when the battery has reduced efficiency lower than an agreed percentage.
+EV batteries, which are very expensive to replace should last for 100000 mls but their efficiency will degrade over time.
+Owners may be able to insure against this and some manufacturers provide free upgrades when the battery has reduced efficiency lower than an agreed percentage with long warranty periods.
+Since the battery is the most expensive component and can be 80% of the vehicle price it is worth checking length of warranty.

 For many the motivation is to alleviate climate change.
 But is an EV really 'green'?
 The manufacture of an EV produces more 'greenhouse gasses' than the manufacture of an equivalent petrol or diesel vehicle but over the life of the vehicle, EV's produce far less.
 Of course if the amount of energy required for an EV over its life comes from a renewable source that gives an additional advantage.
-So EV's are 'greener'.
+So EV's are 'greener' over the expected life of the vehicle .
+The battery should last seven to nine years before loosing significant power or failing completely and this will be a major replacement cost.